juneekim7/rhy-game/README.md

 ### Examples

-Example song used is Dareharu 『Karma』, and I do not own the copyright of the song or album cover.
+Example song used is Dareharu 『Karma』, and the developer of rhy-game does not own the copyright of the song or album cover.

 #### Riano tiles